dotnet/csharplang/proposals/low-level-struct-improvements.md

 - consider naming the compat problem
 - how do we mark the return of a `ref` field ctor as not returnable in the compat case.
 Maybe the attributes save us here because
 X need a section to define the scopes: within method, to calling method, to ref field  (nope this is wrong cause its'n )

+- Explain why the granularity of `RefFieldsEscape` is method and not individual parameter based.
+It's just too hard to do it on that level